SwiftGL/swiftgl.github.io/learn/01-transformations.md

 ## Translation

-Translation is the process of adding another vector on top of the original vector to return a new vector with a different position, thus moving the vector based on a translation vector.
+<span><mark>Translation</mark></span> is the process of adding another vector on top of the original vector to return a new vector with a different position, thus moving the vector based on a translation vector.
 We've already discussed vector addition so this shouldn't be too new.

 Just like the scaling matrix there are several locations on a 4-by-4 matrix that we can use to perform certain operations and for translation those are the top-3 values of the 4th column.
 If we represent the scaling vector as $$(\color{red}{T_x},\color{green}{T_y},\color{blue}{T_z})$$ we can define the translation matrix by: